Hilly Wealden landscapes, ancient villages and Bewl Water reservoir

 While the walk is very rural throughout, there are three sections of road walking.
 One is a necessary 2km (1.2 mile) walk along the main road through the village of Ticehurst, which can be broken up by a visit to the pretty village centre (or even lunch at The Bell, though the Bull Inn in Three Leg Cross 1.1km/0.6 miles further on is highly recommended).
 The other two are idyllic saunters down back lanes whose verges are alive with wild flowers in spring.
 The first of these is just after lunch, a 2.1km (1.3 miles) back lane which was cut off by the construction of the reservoir and is now something of a hidden lost world.
 The other is the 3.3km (2 mile) ending from Wadhurst village to Wadhurst station.

 Easily the best time to do the walk is in spring, however, when the lanes verges are covered in flowers and this ancient landscape looks at its best.
-This is also an idyllic walk for a summer day, when there is ample daylight for a leisurely exploration of the margins of Bewl Water, or in October, when the wooded landscape provides plenty of autumn colour.
+From mid May to early June there are also good displays of buttercups at the start of this walk, on the Robertsbridge start, and on the loops to Bewl Water.
+In addition, this is idyllic walk for a summer day, when there is ample daylight for a leisurely exploration of the margins of the reservoir, or in October, when the wooded landscape provides plenty of autumn colour.